Board of Directors

 Clerk

 Dr. Andrea Van Beek is a Nurse Practitioner at Visalia Medical Clinic/Adventist Health Physicians Network in Visalia, California.
 Since 2017, she has led the Anticoagulation and Thrombosis Service.
-Her clinical interests include patient education, home INR testing, and managing warfarin and direct oral anticoagulants, home INR testing, and continuous quality improvement.
+Her clinical interests include patient education, home INR testing, and managing warfarin and direct oral anticoagulants, and continuous quality improvement.

 Andrea holds undergraduate nursing degrees from the College of the Sequoias and California State University, Bakersfield.
 She pursued further education at Duke University, earning her Masters and Doctor of Nursing Practice degrees.
-She is certified as an Adult-Gerontology Primary Care Nurse Practitioner and is also a Certified Anticoagulation Care Provider.
+She is certified as an Adult-Gerontology Primary Care Nurse Practitioner, and is also a Certified Anticoagulation Care Provider.
+Andrea is a member of the Board of Directors for the Anticoagulation Forum, as well as the National Certification Board for Anticoagulation Providers.